Alberto Baldonado: Washington Nationals

 On February 7, 2020, Baldonado signed a minor league contract with the Washington Nationals.
 Baldonado did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Baldonado was released by the Nationals organization on May 29, 2020.
+Baldonado was released by the Nationals organization on May 29.

 On January 6, 2021, Baldonado re-signed with the Nationals on a new minor league contract.
 He began the 2021 season with the Double-A Harrisburg Senators, progressing then to the Triple-A Rochester Red Wings.
-After putting up a 2.88 ERA across the two levels, Baldonado had his contract selected September 1, 2021, and was promoted to the major leagues for the first time.
-Baldonado made his major league debut against the Philadelphia Phillies on September 2, 2021, pitching a scoreless inning of relief.
+After putting up a 2.88 ERA across the two levels, Baldonado had his contract selected September 1, and was promoted to the major leagues for the first time.
+Baldonado made his major league debut against the Philadelphia Phillies on September 2, pitching a scoreless inning of relief.
 He struck out the first batter he faced, Matt Vierling, as well as the fourth, Bryce Harper.
 Baldonado finished his rookie campaign with an 8.44 ERA with 12 strikeouts in 14 major league games.
 On October 13, Baldonado was outrighted off of the 40-man roster.

+In 2022, Baldonado made 56 appearances for Triple–A Rochester, recording a 3.84 ERA with 81 strikeouts and 3 saves across 63 1/3 innings pitched.
+He returned to Rochester in 2023, pitching in 29 contests and logging a 3.03 ERA with 30 strikeouts in 29 2/33 innings of work.
+On June 20, 2023, Baldonado was released by the Nationals organization to pursue an opportunity in Japan.

+Yomiuri Giants

+On July 1, 2023, Baldonado signed with the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He re-signed a one-year contract for the 2024 season on November 26.